 The prime rate is the interest rate that banks offer to the most trustworthy customers.
 If you have a good, or excellent credit score, you’re more likely to receive the prime rate.

 When you apply for a loan, your lender has to run a check on your financial history to decide if you are an acceptable candidate.
+This goes for pretty much any type of loan, like mortgages, auto loans, or personal installment loans.
 If your credit report is at least good, or perhaps even stellar, the lender will consider you creditworthy and will most likely reward you with their best interest rate—the prime rate, but this is only available to customers with a very good credit history.

 If your credit report has issues, your lender may not consider you a great candidate for a loan.
 These issues may be related to missed or late payments, bankruptcies, etc. A lender may still approve your loan request, but they will need to make sure they will not lose money if you fail to repay the debt when it is due.